 - Open the Discord folder and open the app folder.

-- Click “Send to” and select “Desktop (create shortcut).”
+- Next, right-click on the Discord application, tap on “Send to” and select “Desktop (create shortcut).”

 - Open your desktop window and locate the Discord shortcut that you’ve created.